What’s the best ceiling paint?

 Choosing the right ceiling paint color can be very tricky.

 In the home improvement world, this topic doesn’t seem to get discussed enough.

 But since I often get so many questions about ceiling paint colors, I’m more than happy to write about them here today.

-When I picked the colors for our ceilings in my home, I looked at probably hundreds of photos to find the best ceiling paint for the different rooms in my house.
+When I picked the colors for our ceilings in my home, I looked at probably hundreds of photos and paint swatches to find the best ceiling paint for the different rooms in my house.

 I’m here to tell you you don’t need to look at a lot of different options and you don’t need to make yourself crazy over this.